 To do business a license is necessary.
-General Trading, Contracting, Importing and Industrial licenses are issued by the Ministry of Commerce and Industry (MCI).
+General Trading, Contracting, Importing and Industrial licenses are issued by the Ministry of Commerce and Industry (MOCI).

-Any Kuwaiti or GCC national over 21 years of age may carry on commerce in Kuwait.
-But a foreigner (non GCC national) may not carry on commerce unless he has one or more Kuwaiti partners and the capital owned by the Kuwaiti partner in the business is not less than 51% of the total capital.
+Any Kuwaiti or GCC national over 21 years of age may carry on business in Kuwait.
+But a foreigner (Non GCC National) may not carry on business unless he has one or more Kuwaiti partners and the capital owned by the Kuwaiti partner in the business is not less than 51% of the total capital.
 A foreign firm may not set up a branch and may not perform any commercial activities in Kuwait except through a Kuwaiti agent.